 This image, taken by NASA's Hubble Space Telescope, shows five moons orbiting the distant, icy dwarf planet Pluto.

-The new data will help scientists in their planning for the July 2015 flyby of Pluto by NASA's New Horizons spacecraft.
+The observations will help scientists in their planning for the July 2015 flyby of Pluto by NASA's New Horizons spacecraft.